SkyQuest99/QB64-FlexScreen/README.md

 Add the initialize or setup in a procedure named setup

-Add your code in a procedure named display
+Add your code in a procedure named graphics

 * Works on windows 10, other operating systems not sure